Enea Mihaj

-Enea Mihaj (Ενέα Μιχάι, born 5 July 1998) is an professional footballer who plays as a centre-back for Major League Soccer club Atlanta United.
-Born in Greece, he plays for the Albania national team.
+Enea Mihaj (Ενέα Μιχάι, born 5 July 1998) is an Albanian professional footballer who plays as a centre-back for Major League Soccer club Atlanta United FC and the Albania national team.

 Early life

 He was born in Albania and later moved with his family to Thessaloniki, Greece, and then to Rhodes, where he discovered his interest for football.
 At the age of 13, he was admitted to the Olympic Arena Academy where he stood out with his talent and caught the eye of Panetolikos, who signed him to their academy.
 At the age of 16, he moved to Aetolia-Acarnania.

 Club career

 Panetolikos

 Mihaj first suited up for Panetolikos on 14 December 2016 in a 2016–17 Greek Cup match against Kallithea where he was an unused substitute.
 After two league matches as an unused substitute, he made his professional debut on 11 January 2017 in a cup match against PAOK, coming on as a substitute in the 87th minute in place of Giorgos Mygas.